-Luxury boutique hotel (close to Sri Lanka’s international airport) Casa Heliconia cooked up a mouthwatering beetroot curry on my recent visit and I couldn’t help but ask for the recipe.
-As with many curries in Sri Lanka favouring coconut milk over butter ghee (more commonly used in India) this recipe is suitable for vegans too.
+Luxury boutique hotel Casa Heliconia cooked up a mouthwatering beetroot curry on my recent visit and I couldn’t help but ask for the recipe.
+As with many curries in Sri Lanka favouring coconut milk over butter ghee (more commonly used in Indian cuisine), this is suitable for vegans as well as vegetarians.

 500g Red Beetroot